thriveweb/cordner/content/posts/2021-11-30-are-you-prepared-for-the-new-director-id-requirements.md

 **Who will require a Director ID?**
 If you are a director (or acting in the capacity of an alternate director) for any of the following entity categories, you will need to apply for a director ID:
-•	A company (with an ACN);
+•	A company (with an ACN)
-•	An Aboriginal and Torres Strait Islander corporation;
+•	An Aboriginal and Torres Strait Islander corporation
 •	A corporate trustee
-•	A charity or not-for-profit organisation that is a company or Aboriginal and Torres Strait Islander corporation;
+•	A charity or not-for-profit organisation that is a company or Aboriginal and Torres Strait Islander corporation
 •	Registered Australian body (with an ABRN)
-•	A foreign company who carrying on business in Australia and is registered with ASIC (regardless of where that individual lives).\
+•	A foreign company who carrying on business in Australia and is registered with ASIC (regardless of where that individual lives).

 **When will a director need to apply by?**\
 When you became, or when you intend to become, a director will determine when you need to apply.